Seasoned Widows Benefits Lawyer in Mobile, AL

 Benefits after remarriage

-Whether a Mobile and Pensacola-area SSDI attorney can help you obtain widows’ benefits after remarriage depends on the age you remarry:
+Whether a Mobile-area SSDI attorney can help you obtain widows’ benefits after remarriage depends on the age you remarry:

 - In general, if you remarry before age 60 you cannot get benefits